Darshana2410/Java-Practice/README.md

 # Java-Practice
-This is a repository where i will practice java programs.
+This is a repository where I will practice java programs.
-Brush up concepts.
+Brush up concepts of java.